 A symbolic execution is not restricted to primitive data types and simple source code.
 Concepts such as complex data types, interfaces and object orientation can be applied and analyzed.

-Symbolic Execution equips your production code with test cases that are computed instead of being randomly chosen, requiring no manual effort to reach a high test coverage.
+Symbolic Execution equips your production code with unit test cases that are computed instead of being randomly chosen, requiring no manual effort to reach a high unit test coverage.

 Writing unit tests manually requires 30% to 50% of your development time, while still facing the risk of missing essential test cases.